Sponsor British Academy/Leverhulme

 Previous PhD Students (at University of Exeter):

-- Dr Adrian Millican, currently Assistant Professor in Comparative Quantitative Politics, University of Durham, UK.
+- Dr Adrian Millican, currently Associate Professor in Comparative Quantitative Politics, University of Durham, UK.

 - Dr Claudia Zucca, currently Assistant Professor, University of Tilburg, the Netherlands.